 North American Beaver Facts

 - This highly distinctive creation of Nature and evolution most often goes by the informative common name of the North American Beaver.
-Yet, it also has other, equally telling titles.
+Yet, it also has other, equally telling titles that it’s known by.
 These include American beaver, Canadian beaver, and common beaver.

-- Within the scientific community, however, it’s perhaps better known by its technical designation.
-Thankfully, that’s a relatively simple one for the layperson to pronouce, as such tags go.
-That’s because it holds the formal epithet Castor canadensis.
+- Within the scientific community, however, it’s perhaps marginally better known by its technical designation.
+Thankfully, that’s a relatively simple one for the layperson to pronouce, at least as such tags go.
+That’s because the marvel holds the formal epithet Castor canadensis.

-- The unusual mammal received that moniker due to the efforts of Heinrich Kuhl.
-The respected German zoologist accomplished the first recognition of it as a separate and distinct species.
-He achieved that scientifically noteworthy feat in 1820.
+- The unusual mammal received that particular moniker due to the efforts of Heinrich Kuhl.
+The highly respected German zoologist accomplished the first official recognition of it as a separate and distinct species.
+He achieved that scientifically noteworthy feat in the year 1820.

-- This marvel represents one of only two extant species of beaver in the world.
+- This marvel represents one of only two extant species of beaver known to exist in the entire world.
 Confusion sometimes occurs, however, due to the existence of a distantly related rodent.
 That creature’s often called the “mountain beaver,” thus creating the confusion.

-- It’s also the largest rodent on its continent, and competes with its relative in another region of the world for the status of third-largest on earth.
-The other grows slightly bigger on average, but individuals of this one have greater known maximum sizes.
+- It also represents the largest rodent on its continent, and competes with its relative in another region of the world for the status of third-largest on earth.
+That other attains a slightly larger size on average, but individuals of this one have greater known maximum sizes.

 - Fortunately, the North American Beaver appears to be maintaining a population base that’s both stable and sufficient.
 That pleasant state also seems to hold across its entire range.
-The IUCN therfore presently lists the animal as Least Concern.
+The IUCN therefore presently lists the animal as Least Concern on its published Red List.

 - It nevertheless should be considered as facing several potential threats to its continued existence as a species.
-Like all forms of life on earth today, most of these stem from the actions of man.
-Chief among these stands habitat loss and climate change.
+Like all forms of life on earth today, most of these dangers stem from the actions of man.
+Chief among these perils stands habitat loss and ongoing climate change.

 Related Articles